dssg/triage/example/config/README.md

 ### Experiment Metadata
 - `model_comment` (optional): will end up in the model_comment column of the models table for each model created in this experiment.
-- `random_seed`: will be set in Python at the beginning of the experiment and affect the generation of all model seeds.
+- `random_seed` (optional): will be set in Python at the beginning of the experiment and affect the generation of all model seeds.
+If omitted, a random value will be chosen and recorded in the database to allow for future replication.

 ### Time Splitting
 The time window to look at, and how to divide the window into train/test splits

 - `temporal_config`:
-    - `feature_start_time`: earliest date included in features
+    - `feature_start_time`: earliest date included in features (default: earliest date in feature_aggregations from_objs)
-    - `feature_end_time`: latest date included in features
+    - `feature_end_time`: latest date included in features (default: latest date in feature_aggregations from_objs)
-    - `label_start_time`: earliest date for which labels are avialable
+    - `label_start_time`: earliest date for which labels are avialable (default: earliest date in feature_aggregations from_objs)
-    - `label_end_time`: day AFTER last label date (all dates in any model are before this date)
+    - `label_end_time`: day AFTER last label date (all dates in any model are before this date) (default: latest date in feature_aggregations from_objs)
-    - `model_update_frequency`: how frequently to retrain models
+    - `model_update_frequency`: how frequently to retrain models (default: 100y)
-    - `training_as_of_date_frequencies`: time between as of dates for same entity in train matrix
+    - `training_as_of_date_frequencies`: time between as of dates for same entity in train matrix (default: 100y)
-    - `test_as_of_date_frequencies`: time between as of dates for same entity in test matrix
+    - `test_as_of_date_frequencies`: time between as of dates for same entity in test matrix (default: 100y)
-    - `max_training_histories`: length of time included in a train matrix
+    - `max_training_histories`: length of time included in a train matrix (default: 0d)
-    - `test_durations`: length of time included in a test matrix (0 days will give a single prediction immediately after training end)
+    - `test_durations`: length of time included in a test matrix (0 days will give a single prediction immediately after training end) (default: 0d)
     - `training_label_timespans`: time period across which outcomes are labeled in train matrices
     - `test_label_timespans`: time period across which outcomes are labeled in test matrices

+Note that if your label timespan is the same in both testing and training, you can simply set a single `label_timespans` parameter instead.

+Be mindful that this values were selected in order to simplify the beginnings of your project, and are by no means *suggested* values for all projects.

 ### Cohort Config
 Cohorts are configured by passing a query with placeholders for the **as_of_date**.